 “Have you ever seen a ghost,” my friend asked.

 We were having breakfast at Cafe Dewitt.
 I was on the banquette with my back to the fishtank.
-We were early so no one was seated nearby but they would have been intrigued.
+We were early so no one was seated nearby but that might have caught their attention.

 “I haven’t seen one, though I have always wanted to,” I responded.
 “But I think I heard one once.”